-The President is a member of the Board of Trustees and is responsible for the day-to-day operations of the University.
-As the school’s CEO, he takes an active role in the educational and business processes of the University.
+The President is a member of the Board of Trustees and, together with the Provost and Dean of the Faculty, is responsible for the day-to-day operations of the University.
+As the University’s Chief Executive Officer, the President takes an active leadership role in the educational and business processes of the University.

 - Next >>